 As a reference for Travel and Expense Management (TEM) services in the FinTech sector, MobileXpense extracts the best of these technologies for the benefit of its customers.

-After first making OCR available to our customers in 2017, in 2018 we sought out new, better providers and sealed partnerships to help us harvest even more of the power of OCR and AI.
-In 2019, we aim to revolutionize travel and expense management with a user-centric approach that will help them save more time and money.
+After first making OCR available to our customers in 2017, we have constantly sought out new, better providers and sealed partnerships to help us harvest even more of the power of OCR and AI.
+In 2021, we aim to revolutionize travel and expense management with a user-centric approach that will help them save more time and money.

 Most people type at speeds of between 35 and 40 words per minute, whereas OCR data entry is almost instantaneous.
 With our SpendCatcher app (App Store, Google Play), users can simply snap a picture of their receipts and forget about them.
 Our OCR solution extracts the payment information and creates a draft expense line in just a few seconds, savings our users on average 50% of their time spent entering expenses.

 MobileXpense users spend 50% less time on their expenses.

 With accuracy rates consistently hovering above the 99% margin, this means our users are also spending up to 95% less time controlling expense data previously captured by OCR thanks to our automated control tool SpendController.
 In comparison, Bloomberg stated in 2015 that up to 27,5% of U.S. businesses reported manual data entry errors, costing them billions in tax penalties.